sirbotta/channeler4/readme.md

 Pure Servlet implementation of a 4chan viewer, using 4chan API.
-Just a project fro try out Google APP Engine Capabilities. (a bit mess )
+Just a project fro try out Google APP Engine Capabilities. (a bit mess in html but faster then jsp,jsf ecc)

 USED
 ----